George F. Loring

-George F. Loring (1851-1918) was an architect from Boston, Massachusetts.
+George Fullington Loring (1851–1918) was an architect from Boston, Massachusetts.

 Life and career

 George Fullington Loring was born March 26, 1851, in Boston to George and Harriet Abba (Stoodley) Loring.
 He was educated in the public schools, with supplementary classes in the free drawing school of the Lowell Institute under the direction of George Hollingsworth.
 From 1868 to 1882 he was employed in the city surveyor's office of Boston.
 From 1882 to 1884 he was employed in the office of architect George A. Clough.
 In the latter year Loring established his own architecture practice.
 In 1889 he formed a partnership with Sanford Phipps, formerly employed in the Boston office of Worcester architect Stephen C. Earle.
 The firm of Loring & Phipps became notable, in particular, for their designs for large school buildings throughout the northeast United States.

 This partnership continued until Loring's death in 1918.
 Phipps continued to practice until his own death in 1921.